COVID-19 and PCR Testing

-A polymerase chain reaction (PCR) test is performed to detect genetic material from a specific organism, such as a virus.
-The test detects the presence of a virus if you are infected at the time of the test.
-The test could also detect fragments of virus even after you are no longer infected.
+PCR means polymerase chain reaction.
+It’s a test to detect genetic material from a specific organism, such as a virus.
+The test detects the presence of a virus if you have the virus at the time of the test.
+The test could also detect fragments of the virus even after you are no longer infected.

 What is a COVID-19 PCR test?

 The polymerase chain reaction (PCR) test for COVID-19 is a molecular test that analyzes your upper respiratory specimen, looking for genetic material (ribonucleic acid or RNA) of SARS-CoV-2, the virus that causes COVID-19.
 Scientists use the PCR technology to amplify small amounts of RNA from specimens into deoxyribonucleic acid (DNA), which is replicated until SARS-CoV-2 is detectable if present.
 The PCR test has been the gold standard test for diagnosing COVID-19 since authorized for use in February 2020.
 It’s accurate and reliable.

 Your healthcare provider may recommend testing for COVID-19 if you have any of the following symptoms: